 If any of the above happens to you at 4,900 feet up a mountain then there's a strong chance you won't want to be spending days or weeks trekking back to Kathmandu to a hospital.
 You'll need a helicopter to get you down.

 A helicopter evacuation in Nepal costs a minimum of USD $5,000.
-That's not including any hospital treatment or in-flight medical services.
+That's not including any hospital treatment or in-flight medical services which are now mandatory.

 Due to this cost alone, many insurance companies are no longer fully covering trekkers.

 Good hospitals in Nepal are rare.
 The rare, good hospitals make a lot of money from trekkers in need of medical care.
 They charge a lot!